Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

-\end{thm} Consider the above formula for a continuous function with compact support $f\in C_c(\dbG)$.
-Note that while the set $\setdef{g\in\Gamma}{\sigma(g,\xi)\in[0,T]}$ is infinite (for $T>T_0$), only finitely many elements from this set contribute non-zero summands $f(g\xi,g\eta)$.
+\end{thm} Consider the above formulas for a continuous function with compact support $f\in C_c(\dbG)$.
+Note that while for sufficiently large $T$ the set $\setdef{g\in\Gamma}{\sigma(g,\eta)\in[0,T]}$ is infinite, only finitely many elements from this set contribute non-zero summands $f(g\xi,g\eta)$.
 Moreover, the sums grow linearly in $T$, so changing $\sigma$ in a bounded way has no effect on the limit.
-This explicit formula illustrates how the BMS measure $\BMSm$ can be directly derived from the metric $d$ on $\Gamma$, and that it depends only on the class $[d]\in\calD_\Gamma$ of equivalent metrics.
+This explicit formula illustrates how the BMS measure $\BMSm$ can be directly derived from the metric $d$ on $\Gamma$, and that it depends only on the class $[d]\in\scrD_\Gamma$ of equivalent metrics.